 It’s vital to remember as a freelancer that you’re responsible for reporting and paying your own taxes because you’re running your own business.
 Make sure you have enough money put aside to pay your taxes on time.
 For someone who is new to establishing a business, paying freelancer taxes while in college may seem intimidating and perplexing.

 However, it is always advisable to seek particular counsel from a licensed tax specialist for your case and state.
+You might also consider whether there exists a bank for college students that meets your tax needs and may offer features to help you manage your tax records.

 If you are an Indian Freelancer, check out how to file ITR in this post.